-In the first stanza of this piece the speaker begins by describing that which sits in direct contrast with the title.
+In the first stanza of ‘And When My Sorrow was Born’, the speaker begins by describing that which sits in direct contrast with the title.
 Here, the “Joy” of the narrator is being “born.”
 It is important to note that the word “Joy” is capitalized throughout this piece.
 “Sorrow” is given the same treatment when it enters into the narrative in the last set of lines.
 This has been done in order to give the emotional state a feeling of sentience.
 It has a power that wouldn’t otherwise exist without it being utilized in this way.

 The speaker is describing the precise time at which “Joy” came into his heart.
 There are no details as to what this “Joy” actually is or why it arrived.
 Instead, the narration focuses on the immediate reaction to its presence.
 The speaker holds the emotion in his arms and stands on the “house-top shouting.”